deeredman1991/Twitch-Plays-Bot/README.md

-pre alpha setup beta will run from a exe
+  (Pre alpha setup beta will run from a exe)

 . dl the bot from the github page